eddyluursema/modeltrain/ArduinoCourse/README.md

 ## 06_FourAspectSignalspectSignal

 In the real world of model trains were are not switching individual LEDs on and off but rather switch a combination of one or more LEDs on, off or blinking.
 A signal is set to a specific aspect.
 In SignalControl.ino a 2D- array is specified containing the transformation of aspect to one ore more burning LEDs.
 In this example a keyboard key is send to the Arduino through the Arduine IDE monitor and the Arduino will light up the aspect HALT, WARN, PASS or SLOW (just imaginary aspects with imaginary light settings).
+The Arduino IDE is not capable of sending separate characters; you have to push Enter to send the entered key(s) in the monitor to the Arduino.

 Keywords in this example: **enum, Serial.begin, Serial.print, Serial.available, Serial.read**